Christine Rankin

 Later under her leadership as Regional Manager for Income Support, the Northern Region rapidly moved from being known as the worst performing region to become the best performing Income Support region.
 She was later appointed General Manager for Income Support and then Chief Executive of Work and Income New Zealand, responsible for around 5500 staff, from 1 October 1998 until May 2001.
 She had a high profile Employment Court case she took against the Crown following the non-renewal of her employment contract.

-Christine currently has an HR Business and works as a life coach.
+Since 2005, Christine has worked as a business consultant and advisor.
 She featured on a regular Friday morning Wellington radio show.
-She was also a regular panelist on How’s Life on TV1, which ran for two years.
+She has been a regular panelist on How’s Life on TV1 and AM on TV3.
 Christine’s column in the Weekend Herald reflects her values and beliefs.
 She speaks about these and other topics including leadership, passion, innovation, changing organisations, human behaviours and political/socio issues; as well as her own personal story about making it against the odds.

 In 2007 she was elected to the Auckland Regional Council, as the representative of the North Shore constituency.
 She gained appointment as a commissioner of the Families Commission in 2009 - a role she continued in until 2013.
 She also was elected to the Upper Harbour Local Board and to the Waitemata District Health Board in 2010 and re-elected to both in 2013.